+While not an insect, this tiny arachnid packs a powerful venom.
 Black Widow venom is reportedly four times more potent than a rattlesnake’s, but their bite produces a considerably smaller dose.
 With this being said, their bites, like all other venoms, will affect individuals differently.
 While there haven't been any deaths reported locally, they may have an adverse affect on some people.

 "For the most part, even though they have the most potent venom of any spider in B.C., they aren't usually a dangerous to people," describes Lisso.
 "They are reclusive and quite shy - they tend to avoid conflict."

 The Okanagan has the highest concentration of the tiny, black arachnids, and they tend to be found in cellars, basements, woodsheds, and other dark, hidden places.
 Their webs aren't particularly artful - they are known as the "tangle-web" spider.
 So, if you see a really messy web, exercise caution.

 They might look really cool, but a scorpion is probably one of the last insects you’d want to find crawling on your kitchen floor – but that’s exactly what happened to a Vancouver woman after she returned from a vacation in Cuba.